petcupaula/robot-rasa-nlp/data/nlu.md

 - who am i speaking with
 - who are you?
 - hi! what's your name?
+- What's your name?
+- Do you have a name?

 ## intent:canthelp
 - that was shit, you're not helping